aksommerville/fullmoon4/README.md

 ### After GDEX

+- [ ] Dismissing Hello menu (bigpc and web), we assume to switch to song 3.
+That won't be true forever.
+Use the map's song.
 - [ ] macos (on iMac only), crash on quit.
 Can we cause it to close the window instead?
 The implicit quit on window close doesn't crash.
 - [ ] macos (on iMac only), glViewport needs to scale by NSScreen.backingScale.
 - [ ] inmgr: Real input mapping.
 - [ ] UI for saved game management.
-- [ ] Building resources is too slow.
+- [x] Building resources is too slow.
 Rewrite all those Node tools in C.
 - [ ] Soft render.
 - [ ] stdsyn.
 Or drop it, maybe minsyn is adequate?
 - [ ] Data editor improvements.